msolters/hunter-gatherer/README.md

 -p | Name of target pod | required
 -c | Name of target container | required
 -i | Include this argument to copy `hunter` to target container | optional, but must be run at least once, default false -m | Memory usage threshold.
 Value interpreted as a percentage.
-Example values are like 50.0 or 12.3 etc. Processes on the target container exceeding this memory threshold will begin to be `straced` back to the `gatherer` app. | optional, default 0.0
+Example values are like 50.0 or 12.3 etc. Processes on the target container exceeding this memory threshold will begin to be `straced` back to the `gatherer` app. | optional, default 2.0
+-f | Scan frequency, in seconds.
+Whatever integer is provided here is how many seconds will pass between each scan of the running processes to determine if any are violating the memory threshold. | optional, default 5

 ## Target Architecture
 Out-of-the-box `hunter` will assume the target container is a 64-bit Linux image.
 If this isn't the case, make sure to update `GOOS` and `GOARCH` inside `build-hunter.sh`!